When you think about organizations that face big data analytics challenges, web companies like Facebook, Netflix...

 Broad Institute is currently working on projects to map out genetic traits that tend to be associated with certain types of cancer and the genetic makeup of microorganisms that live in the human body, among other initiatives.
 Seed said Spark is useful in those efforts because it can connect to different data stores and lets researchers interact with it in different query languages -- SQL, Python or Scala, whichever most closely fits their work.
 When they're writing queries, "it's important that [researchers] be able to 'speak' as close as possible to the languages of biology," he said.

 Wang heads a research team that studies the genetic-level interactions between microorganisms in the guts of animals.
-The studies produce far too much data for anyone to interpret manually in a spreadsheet, so the team uses Spark and machine learning algorithms to parse the data and identify meaningful correlations.
+The studies produce far too much data for anyone to mine and interpret manually in a spreadsheet, so the team uses Spark and machine learning algorithms to parse the data and identify meaningful correlations.

 Spark adds more processing power